alibaba-edu/temporal-evolution-inference-with-compact-feature-representation-for-talking-face-video-compression/README.md

 The DCC keynote video can be found in https://www.youtube.com/watch?v=7en3YYT1QfU

-Training
+# Training

 python run.py

-the gup number and save dir can be modified in run.py
+the gpu number and save dir can be modified in run.py

-Inference
+# Inference

 python encode.py

 python decode.py